ton-society/grants-and-bounties/grants/GRANT_PROGRAM_GUIDELINES.md

 # **Generally, your proposal will have better chances to be accepted if:**

 - It presents a **clear description** of the problem and your solution to it, and the proposed concept is well-researched and tested by the team.
 Priority will be given to projects that are able to demonstrate some early user traction (commercial use cases) or at least some technical work conducted (infrastructural cases).
 - Your team has **proven business experience** in the respective field as well as the technical knowledge of relevant languages and technologies.
-Please note that we prioritise backing established teams with a proven track record of working together, and not solo developers.
+Please note that we prioritize backing established teams with a proven track record of working together, and not solo developers.
 When describing your team, focus on the relevant **achievements and numbers**, showcasing the commercial traction that your previous products have.
 - There is an early **MVP or prototype** for the Grant team to assess.
 - You effectively explain your **user acquisition plan**.
 Applications without a clear go-to-market strategy will NOT be considered.
 - The application includes enough details on the **functionality** of your DApp / tool.
 - You break down your project into **specific milestones** with reasonable timelines and expected outcomes and deliverables for each phase.
 Note that we do NOT provide grants for research, so please make sure not to include research activities among your milestones.
 - A detailed and **reasonable budget** breakdown is provided.
 Justify each expense and ensure it aligns with industry standards - otherwise the proposal will be rejected.
 Please note that the requested budget in your proposal must not exceed $50K (except for the DeFi category).
 - You can demonstrate that the project will be **maintained** after the completion of the grant, be it through additional funding sources or an existing business model.
 - You can clearly present how your project **stands out among competitors** and implements the technology that doesn't exist in the ecosystem yet.
 Thoroughly think about your unique value proposition for the users of TON and explain how your solution is better than any product that exists either on TON or on other chains (please feel free to mention specific projects).
-We highlight again that a necessary step before submitting your application is to explore the [TON Ecosystem Map.](https://github.com/ton-society/ecosytem-map) We are happy to support multiple solutions in the same product vertical, but your differentiation must be clear.
+We highlight again that a necessary step before submitting your application is to explore the [TON Ecosystem Map.](https://github.com/ton-society/ecosystem-map) We are happy to support multiple solutions in the same product vertical, but your differentiation must be clear.

 For more information please explore [How to apply for a TON grant page](https://www.notion.so/1145274bd2cf8015acddd0b7e8662ac5?pvs=21)